yihong0618/GitHubPoster/README-EN.md

 - By default, the number of different colors is automatically generated (special colors), you can also specify the color: --special-number1 10 -- special_number2 20
 - You can also specify the color: --special-color1 pink --special-color2 '#33C6A4'
 - Other parameters can be found in cli.py
-- you can add animation --with-animation (add GOGOGO animation), you can control the animation time --animation-time 14 (default is 10s)
+- you can add animation, --with-animation (add GOGOGO animation), you can control the animation time --animation-time 14 (default is 10s)

-Translated with www.DeepL.com/Translator (free version)
+- you can save skyline `stl` file --with-skyline (default skyline year is to_year)

 ### GPX